GBK-Data/Sales-Dashboard-Project/README.md

 This project analyzes sales data to uncover trends, KPI performance, and business insights using **Excel (Power Query, Pivot Tables)** and **Power BI**.
 It demonstrates data cleaning, transformation, visualization, and reporting skills relevant for business and analytical roles.

+## Business Questions
+This project aims to answer:
+1. Which products sell the most and the least?
+(Top & Worst selling products)
+2. How does sales trend over time?
+(Monthly analysis)
+3. Who are the best clients and what do they buy?
+(Best SalesRep & Products they buy)
+4. How can the company improve sales based on the analysis?
+(Improving company)

 ## 🛠️ Tools & Technologies

 **Microsoft Excel**